rails/rails/guides/source/active_record_callbacks.md

 Sometimes the callback methods that you'll write will be useful enough to be reused by other models.
 Active Record makes it possible to create classes that encapsulate the callback methods, so they can be reused.

-Here's an example where we create a class with an `after_destroy` callback to deal with the clean up of discarded files on the filesystem.
+Here's an example where we create a class with an `after_destroy` callback to deal with the cleanup of discarded files on the filesystem.
 This behavior may not be unique to our `PictureFile` model and we may want to share it, so it's a good idea to encapsulate this into a separate class.
 This will make testing that behavior and changing it much easier.

 ```ruby
 class FileDestroyerCallback